 Since subshifts carry a lot of well known topological and statistical information, the previous theorem improves our knowledge about the behavior of $\phi$.

-\begin{example} In order to obtain a non-trivial example of flow for which theorems B and $C$ applies, consider a linear Anosov diffeomorphism $f$ of $\T^2$.
-Then we explode the fixed point of $f$ to a disc $D$ and extend $f$ to $D$ as the identity map, obtaining a homeomorphism $\overline{f}$.
-If we suspend $\overline{f}$, then the suspension of all non-wandering points away from the disc $D$ are under the hypothesis of Theorem B. The same is not true for the suspension of the points in $D$.
-This is also an example of flow with uniformly-expansive points wich is not expansive.
+\begin{example} In order to obtain a non-trivial example of flows for which theorems B and $C$ applies, let us consider a linear Anosov diffeomorphism $f$ of $\T^2$.
+Then we can blow up the fixed point of $f$ into a closed disc $D$ and extend $f$ to $D$ as the identity map, obtaining a homeomorphism $\overline{f}$.
+If we consider the suspension flow of $\overline{f}$, then the suspension of all non-wandering points away from the disc $D$ are under the hypothesis of Theorem B. The same is not true for the suspension of the points in $D$.

-If one wants to obtain an example for Theorem C, then one just need to perform a singular suspension of $\overline{f}$. \end{example}
+In addition, if we define a new flow adding a singularity on the orbit of some point in interior of $D$ we are under the hypothesis of Theorem C.